Reentrant Localization Transitions in a Topological Anderson Insulator: A Study of a Generalized Su-Schrieffer-Heeger Quasicrystal: Introduction

 This paper investigates a generalized SSH model with off-diagonal quasi-periodic modulations exhibiting exotic topological and localization phenomena.
-First, we numerically calculate the topological phase diagram by the real-space winding number to characterize the effects\ \ \ of off-diagonal quasi-periodic modulations on topology.
-When the ratio of the site-independent intracell tunneling energy and the intercell one $v/w <0.6$, the nontrivially topological feature is robust against the modulation.
-For $0.6<v/w<1$, as the modulation increases, the system undergoes the topological phase transitions among nontrivial-trivial-nontrivial regions, which displays the emergence of the "reentrant topological Anderson insulator" (RTAI).
-For $v/w>1$, a TAI can be induced by the quasi-periodic disorder.
-The RTAI and TAI phases in our system exhibit the robustness of the nontrivial topology against arbitrary large modulations.
+First, we numerically calculate the topological phase diagram by the real-space winding number to characterize the effects of off-diagonal quasi-periodic modulations on topology.
+According to the topological phase diagram, we found that the off-diagonal quasi-periodic modulations can induce three different topological phases: the topological insulator phase, the reentrant topological Anderson insulator phase(RTAI), and the topological Anderson insulator phase(TAI).
+The RTAI and TAI phases in our system exhibit the robustness of the nontrivial topology under strong disorder strength condition.
 Such topological features are also characterized by the divergence of the zero mode's localization length.
 Furthermore, we study the localization properties of our system and verify the existence of the reentrant localization transition.
 By comparing the localization and topological phase diagrams, we find that the reentrant localization transition coincides with the RTAI and TAI phase transitions, and a physical explanation is given.
 Finally, we illustrate that the relationship between the TAI and the reentrant localization transition can be detected by the wave-packet dynamics in the momentum-lattice system.

-The structure of this paper is as follows: In Sec.\Rmnum{2}, we briefly introduce the Hamiltonian of the SSH model with off-diagonal quasi-periodic modulation.
-In Sec.\Rmnum{3}, we obtain the topological phase diagram and discuss the fate of topological zero-energy modes.
-We find the robustness of the topological properties against strong disorder in our model and the emergence of the TAI and RTAI phases.
-In Sec.\Rmnum{4}, we investigate the localization transition and present the localization phase diagram.
-Moreover, we discuss the connections between the TAI/RTAI and the reentrant localization transition.
-Furthermore, in Sec.\Rmnum{5}, we apply wave-packet dynamics to detect the topology and localization transition in our model.
-Finally, we summarize our findings in Sec.\Rmnum{6}.